lwndev/bamboo-vagrant-install/README.md

 bamboo-vagrant-install
 ===================

-A project that uses Vagrant and Puppet to create and boot a VirtualBox VM and then to download and install a copy of Bamboo 4.4.5.
+A project that uses Vagrant and Puppet to create and boot a VirtualBox VM and then download and install a copy of Bamboo 4.4.5.

 ## Notes